Tmalhussain/XO-minimax-ai/README.md

 # XO-minimax-ai
-a XO ai using minimax
+a command line XO ai using the minimax algorithm